Quentin Tarantino's unrealized projects: Untitled Iron Man film

-Tarantino's True Romance

-Tarantino's screenplay included some notable differences from Tony Scott's film True Romance.
-Most notably the ending.
-In Tarantino's version Clarence is shot and killed.
-Once Alabama escapes with the money she contemplates suicide before ultimately deciding not to.
-She does not have a child or go to Mexico.
-Tarantino's screenplay also included music cues that were not included in the film and it was told non-linearly.
-There were some character changes.
-For example, in Tarantino's screenplay Floyd is not a stoner.
-There were also some small dialogue and scene changes.
-Examples include the initial drug meet up being at a zoo, not roller coaster, Dick Ritchie ending up in a hotel room full of beautiful women, and Elliot quoting William Shakespeare.
-The fictional film Coming Home In a Body Bag is talked about in more detail but there is no mention of a sequel.

-The Vega Brothers / Double V Vega
+Double V Vega

-When developing Inglourious Basterds, Tarantino began to consider making The Vega Brothers.
+When developing Inglourious Basterds, Tarantino began to consider making a prequel/origin story about the Vega brothers.
 The film would have starred Michael Madsen as Vic Vega (Mr. Blonde) from Reservoir Dogs and John Travolta as Vincent Vega from Pulp Fiction.
-In 2007, due to the actors' ages and because of their characters' deaths in their respective films, Tarantino claimed that the film, retitled Double V Vega, was "kinda unlikely now."
+In 2007, due to the actors' ages and because of their characters' deaths in their respective films, Tarantino claimed that the film, titled Double V Vega, was "kinda unlikely now."

 2000s

+Battlefield Earth

+During the development of Battlefield Earth, John Travolta who previously worked with Tarantino in Pulp Fiction, wanted him to direct the film.
+But Tarantino declined.

 Forty Lashes Less One

 In 2000, Tarantino was rumoured to be developing the Elmore Leonard novel, Forty Lashes Less One, into a film.
 By 2007, he had written 20 pages of the screenplay.
 In 2015, he revealed that he still owned the rights to adapt the book, and that he was considering adapting it into a television miniseries.